Deep learning for classifying dynamical states from time series via recurrence plots: Introduction

 With recent progress in machine learning, a new research direction has emerged that integrates the recurrence based measures with machine learning algorithms for automated classification of dynamical regimes.
 Several studies have used RQA derived features as input to standard machine learning or deep learning models that demonstrated improved classification performance \cite{thakur2024mlrecurrence, mathunjwa2021ecg}.
 However, the computational cost of extracting RQA features, especially for long or high dimensional time series, remains a significant limitation \cite{rawald2014fast}.
 To mitigate this, faster alternatives have been proposed, such as parametric RQA \cite{ramdani2021parametric} and symbolic recurrence quantification \cite{caballero2018symbolic}.

+An alternative approach would be feeding the time series directly into a machine learning model, but they primarily encode statistical correlations and do not reveal the underlying state-space geometry, such as phase space structure or evolution of trajectory explicitly \cite{silveira2025classifying}.
+Moreover, although deep learning models, in principle, can learn internal state representations, they do so in a data-intensive and opaque manner and typically without physical interpretability.
+In addition, direct use of time series data leads to lower classification accuracy and substantially higher computational cost compared to recurrence based features, as demonstrated in \cite{silveira2025classifying}.
+In contrast, the RPs yield meaningful, and interpretable measures that directly reflect the dynamical properties of the systems.
+Therefore, we rely on RP images directly to classify dynamical states more accurately and with clearer physical insights.

-A promising alternative bypasses the need for explicit feature extraction altogether by feeding recurrence plots directly into deep learning models, particularly convolutional neural networks (CNNs).
-CNNs, widely used in image classification, automatically learn hierarchical spatial features through convolutional layers.
+A promising novel approach that bypasses the need for explicit computation of RQA measures for feature extraction altogether would be feeding recurrence plots directly into deep learning models, particularly convolutional neural networks (CNNs).
+The CNNs, widely used in image classification, automatically learn hierarchical spatial features through convolutional layers.
 This image based strategy enables CNNs to extract discriminative patterns directly from recurrence plots without requiring prior feature engineering.
-Notable applications include arrhythmia detection from ECG data \cite{mathunjwa2021ecg}, activity recognition using wearable sensors \cite{garciaceja2018activity}, control system development \cite{fradkov1998control}, and parameter estimation in nonlinear systems \cite{piva2024predictive}.
-These studies show that RP based deep learning models can match or even outperform traditional feature based approaches, offering greater scalability and adaptability.
+A few notable applications in this context include arrhythmia detection from ECG data \cite{mathunjwa2021ecg}, activity recognition using wearable sensors \cite{garciaceja2018activity}, control system development \cite{fradkov1998control}, and parameter estimation in nonlinear systems \cite{piva2024predictive}.
+These studies show that RP based deep learning models can match or even outperform traditional recurrence measure-based approaches, offering greater scalability and adaptability.
 Despite these advances, CNN architectures suffer from vanishing gradients, which hinder the training of deeper models.
 This challenge is largely resolved with the introduction of ResNet architectures \cite{resnet50}, which use residual connections to preserve gradient flow and enable deep network training.